ashahzad4/Zaypay/README.markdown

 Doc for Demo App:
 ---------------------------

 You have to make sure that your application is accessible from internet.
-This is important, because Zaypay sends report of your payments to the url you gave when creating your price settings and payalogues at Zaypay.com
+This is important, because Zaypay sends report of your payments to the reporting url you gave when creating your price settings and payalogues at Zaypay.com

 If you have a public ip address, you have to make sure that your windows server and iis express allows external connections to your application on a specific port.

-Please follow the steps if your application cannot be accessed over the internet:
+Please follow these steps if your application cannot be accessed over the internet:

 1. First, you need to tell HTTP.SYS at the kernel level that it's OK to let everyone talk to this URL by making an "Url Reservation."